Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 I hope I have solved all your doubts about the museum, how to organize your visit, the best of its surroundings...
 But if you are thinking of visiting any other attraction, my recommendation is that you value the London Eye.
 Here you have an article where I collect all the information about the London Eye.
 London Eye Tickets: how to buy, prices and schedules.

-It is also a great idea to take a one hour cruise on the Thames, as it will allow you to rest a little after your long walks while you continue contemplating the London Skyline from the water.
-You have all the information in this guide on Thames River Cruises in London.
+It is also a great idea to take a one hour cruise on the Thames, as it will allow you to rest a bit after your long walks while you continue contemplating the London skyline from the water.
+You have all the information in this guide on the best Thames river cruises in London

-But if in addition to leisure you want to take a little more of English culture as a souvenir, I encourage you to visit other historical places like Westminster Abbey or the Tower of London.
-You will find all the details on how to visit them in these two articles: London Westminster Abbey Tickets: how to buy and prices y Tower of London Tickets and Tours: how to buy, prices and schedules.
+But if in addition to leisure you want to take a little more of English culture as a souvenir, I encourage you to visit other historical sites such as Westminster Abbey or the Tower of London.
+You will find all the details on how to visit them in these two articles: tickets for Westminster Abbey in London: how to buy and prices and tickets for the Tower of London: how to buy, prices and opening hours.